LucianoPAlmeida/variable-injector/README.md

 variable-injector --file ${SRCROOT}/Envirionment/CI.swift

 ```
-If envirionment variables with those the name, as in the example you have the `SERVICE_PROD_KEY` and `OTHER_PROD_KEY` defined on the build machine for this pipeline.
-The injector you replace the string literal with the envirionment variable value.
+If environment variables with those names, as in the example you have the `SERVICE_PROD_KEY` and `OTHER_PROD_KEY` are defined on the build machine for this pipeline the injector you replace the string literal with the envirionment variable value.

 Example of the file after the substitution.